 With this in mind, Numerica is providing $20,000 of funding support for a pilot program developed by Chaplaincy Health Services that focuses on healing from the unique trauma and grief of addiction.
 In partnership with Benton Franklin Recovery Coalition, the Chaplaincy Health Services program will help participants gain coping skills and education to heal from ACES (Adverse Childhood Experiences) that often contribute to substance use disorder (addiction).

 The Numerica Charitable Fund provides programmatic grants to organizations who mirror the credit union’s guiding principles.
-The grant program is funded by Numerica’s Skip-A-Pay (link) program where members can skip a month of loan payments in lieu of a $30 donation.
+The grant program is funded by Numerica’s Skip A Pay program where members can skip a month of loan payments in lieu of a $30 fee.

 In addition, through the Charitable Fund, Numerica has continued their funding of Innovia Foundation’s “Opening Books, Opening Doors” literacy initiative in North Idaho, YWCA Spokane’s emergency childcare program, Women & Children’s Free Restaurant’s Nutrition-To-Go program and the Spokane Public School Foundation’s classroom grants.